evan-kramer/network_drive_metadata/README.md

 ## Problem
 - We're running out of space on the network drive.
 - It costs money to provision/maintain these servers.
-- We're not sure what is taking up much of that
+- We're not sure what is taking up much of that space.

 ## Potential Solutions
 - We can remove old files.